 I glanced back at the crystal chess set, which must’ve cost at least a thousand greenbacks, then glared at him.
 Ryan sighed, placed his final rook on the top of the set, and held out his hand for the letter.
 “The chess set hardly counts anyway,” he muttered as he studied the piece of paper.
 “I had it specially made so that the pieces could double as flashbang grenades.”

-He paused, then turned over the letter.
+My brother frowned as he read, then turned over the letter.
 “All right, fine.
 As my assistant, what theories do you have as to why this letter is dated for tomorrow?”

 My keenly refined senses detected an impending lecture, and a long one at that.
 I crossed my arms and leaned back in my office chair, which gave a squeak of protest.
 “Nope, not getting into that game again.
-I’s not like I’m acting as your assistant for this one anyway.
+It’s not like I’m acting as your assistant for this one anyway.
 I’m more of… I don’t know, your client?”

 Ryan rolled his eyes.
 “Let’s go with that, sure.”
 He tapped the top of the letter.
 “Look at the date itself.
 8/7/2028.
 What’s that date, if you wanted to state it in words?”